ALTIBASE/Documents/How to Use 3rd Party for Altibase/eng/Spring Data JPA User's Guide for Altibase.md

 # Add Altibase Dialect Class File

-By default Spring uses Hibernate as the default JPA vendor.
+Spring uses Hibernate as the default JPA vendor.
 However, since Hibernate does not provide Dialect class for Altibase, the user has to manually compile and add to hibernate-core library.

 #### 1. Download Altibase Dialect Java Source